 About 'Treat Me'

-Arahoe leaders and educators have been looking at the learning environment at Arahoe school and asking ourselves: to what extent does culture count, as we know learners’ understandings form the basis of identity and learning.
-It is expected that our curriculum is culturally responsive and in this way the NZ Curriculum's Principles of Cultural Diversity and Inclusion are realised.
+Arahoe leaders and educators have been looking at the learning environment at Arahoe School and asking ourselves: to what extent does culture count, as we know learners’ understandings form the basis of identity and learning.
+It is expected that our curriculum is culturally responsive, and in this way the New Zealand Curriculum's Principles of Cultural Diversity and Inclusion are realised.
 The principle of cultural diversity calls for schools and educators to affirm students’ different cultural identities, and incorporate their cultural contexts into teaching and learning programmes.
 Teaching for cultural diversity also involves helping students understand and respect diverse viewpoints, values, customs, and languages.

 We began the year looking at the principles of the Treaty of Waitangi, and the bi-cultural foundations of Aotearoa New Zealand to create a culturally responsive curriculum.
 We looked at how partnership with Maori and Maori world view have influenced our social relationships within whanau and with the environment, particularly our seas and oceans.